 If a registrant has reason to believe that any of the conflict minerals necessary to the functionality or production of its products may have originated in the Covered Countries, or if it is unable to determine the country of origin of those conflict minerals, then the registrant must exercise due diligence on the conflict minerals’ source and chain of custody and submit a Conflict Minerals Report to the SEC that includes a description of those due diligence measures.

-LUNA is a leader in advanced optical technology, providing unique capabilities in high speed optoelectronics and high performance fiber optic test products for the telecommunications industry and distributed fiber optic sensing for the aerospace and automotive industries.
-LUNA’s high-speed optical receiver transmission products are deployed in the internet infrastructure to enable the high-speed bandwidth necessary to support video and data.
-LUNA’s distributed fiber optic sensing products provide critical stress, strain and temperature information to designers and manufacturers working with advanced materials.
-LUNA’s custom optoelectronic products are sold to scientific instrumentation manufacturers for various applications such as metrology, missile guidance, flame monitoring, and temperature sensing.
+LUNA is a leader in advanced optical technology, providing high performance fiber optic test products for the telecommunications industry and distributed fiber optic sensing products for industries utilizing composite and other advanced materials, such as the automotive, aerospace, energy and infrastructure industries.
+LUNA’s distributed fiber optic sensing products help designers and manufacturers more efficiently develop new and innovative products by providing valuable information such as highly detailed stress, strain, and temperature measurements of a new design or manufacturing process.
+In addition, LUNA’s distributed fiber optic sensing products are used to monitor the structural integrity or operational health of critical assets, including large civil structures such as bridges.
+LUNA’s communications test products accelerate the development of advanced fiber optic components and networks by providing fast and highly accurate characterization of components and networks.
 In addition, LUNA provides applied research services, typically under research programs funded by the U.S. government, in areas of advanced materials, sensing, and healthcare applications.
 LUNA’s business model is designed to accelerate the process of bringing new and innovative products to market.

-For the year ended December 31, 2016, LUNA was organized into two main business segments, the Products and Licensing segment and the Technology Development segment.
-The Products and Licensing segment develops, manufactures and markets its fiber optic sensing products, as well as test & measurement products, and also conducts applied research in the fiber optic sensing area for both corporate and government customers.
-LUNA is continuing to develop and commercialize its fiber optic technology for strain and temperature sensing applications for the aerospace, automotive, and energy industries.
-The primary product lines and development services in this segment include the Optical Distributed Sensing Interrogator, the Optical Vector Analyzer, the Optical Backscatter Reflectometer, optical components to serve the telecommunications and test & measurement markets, custom optoelectronic subsytems, and Terahertz sensing systems.
+For the year ended December 31, 2018, LUNA was organized into two main business segments, the Products and Licensing segment and the Technology Development segment.
+The Products and Licensing segment develops, manufactures and markets distributed fiber optic sensing products, as well as communications test products.
+LUNA is continuing to develop and commercialize its fiber optic technology for sensing applications for aerospace, automotive, energy, and infrastructure, as well as for test and measurement applications in the telecommunications and data communications industries.
+The primary product lines and development services in this segment include the Optical Distributed Sensing Interrogator, the Optical Vector Analyzer, the Optical Backscatter Reflectometer, Hyperion and Terahertz sensing systems.
 To manufacture these products, LUNA contracts with over 200 third-party contract manufacturers to manufacture the components of these products, and LUNA then assembles these components into its finished products.

 The Technology Development segment performs applied research principally in the areas of sensing and instrumentation, advanced materials, and health sciences.